Generally speaking, life contains a lot of noise.1 Academic life is no exception.

-All of the noise can make it hard to know where to put your focus.
-And if you do identify where you need to focus, it can be still harder to put your attention there and actually focus.
+All this noise can make it hard to know where to focus.
+Any number of other options constantly present themselves.
+So, even if you do identify where you need to focus, it can be still harder to put and keep your attention there.

 Focusing Is Like Balancing